moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 🎉🥳 Congratultations you have successuflly created a validated JTBD Canvas! 🥳🎉

-## Step 8: Outcome Opportunity Scores Survey
+# Outcome Opportunity Scores Survey

 Now that you have your JTBD Canvas filled in completely, and you have decided on the most important areas to focus on for each section but the Outcome Statements, you need to run an Outcome Opportunity Scores Survey to determine which of these are the most important to your Job Performer for this Main Job.